bbc/childrens-games-starter-pack/docs/tech-review.md

     * links to products in software licenses
   * no names of people or companies

-* **No commented out code**:
-he game should not contain commented out code or TODOs.
+* **No commented out code**: The game should not contain commented out code or TODOs.
+If something is marked as "TODO" then it either legitimately needs doing in which case the project isn't finished, or it's none-essential and should be removed
-  * release files: none
-  * source files: odd lines acceptable.
-Longer blocks allowed if it is helpful for debugging in the future

 * **Relative paths**: All paths everywhere in the project must be relative so that the project compiles on any machine.